Sania1603/credit_risk_analysis_project/README.md

-# 💳 Credit Risk Analytics using SQL & Power BI
+# 💳 Credit Risk Analytics using SQL

 ![Finance Banner](https://github.com/user-attachments/assets/1ab48838-36a9-4cb1-95ab-8194f3cfcbec)

 ## Overview
-This project presents an **end-to-end Credit Risk Analysis** that leverages **PostgreSQL** for advanced data querying and **Power BI** for interactive visualization.
+This project presents an **end-to-end Credit Risk Analysis** that leverages **PostgreSQL** for advanced data querying.
-It provides deep insights into customer credit behavior, loan performance, and potential risk exposures — designed to mirror real-world analytics used in top financial institutions like **Goldman Sachs**, **S&P Global**, and **Barclays**.
+It provides deep insights into customer credit behavior, loan performance, and potential risk exposures designed to mirror real-world analytics used in top financial institutions like **Goldman Sachs**, **S&P Global**, and **Barclays**.

 ---